About

 Process

-I have exhibited my work in galleries at home and abroad.
-An image of my kinetic rings was used by resin expert Clare John in her book Resin Jewellery.
-In 2014, my work was featured in Jewellery Trend News by the Guild of Jewellery Designers, and in 2018 The Carrotbox wrote the following about my Rings of Saturn collection: 'What soothing whale sounds are to some people, these clean, minimal, perfectly tidy rings are to me.'
+My work was featured in Jewellery Trend News by the Guild of Jewellery Designers, and The Carrotbox wrote the following about my Rings of Saturn collection: 'What soothing whale sounds are to some people, these clean, minimal, perfectly tidy rings are to me.'

 Copyright